Cinemas in Sydney

 Named after the Australian film pioneer Charles Chauvel – of Jedda fame – this much-loved local cinema is part of the Palace Cinemas chain.
 Its proscenium arch brings true grandeur to the art of film and the staff really know their stuff.
 Screenings tend to be seriously arty and the place also holds Cinemateque screenings.
 Be sure to seek out the bar area with its wall collage of 1960s and '70s film.

 Leichhardt's Palace Cinemas were fully refurbed in 2013 and now have eight auditoria, all licensed, and an impressive foyer with a lounge bar and café on site.
 Palace Norton Street plays host to some of the best annual film festivals such as the French, Spanish, Greek, German and Italian.
 It is also in close proximity to the eateries and vibrant culture of Norton Street.

-Paddington’s intellectuals, gays and art-house crowds are always seen milling about the Palace Verona.
+Paddington’s intellectuals and art-house crowds are always seen milling about the Palace Verona.
 The four screens are on the small side and the seats are snug but we're forgiving film lovers, especially since this oft-buzzing venue screens an expertly curated line-up of arthouse releases from name directors, world movies, quirky Australian indies and special one-offs, like screenings of overseas stage productions and concerts.
 There's a licensed café, wine and espresso bar on the premises.